-For an organization described in lines 10, 11, or 12 that received any unusual grants during 2000 through 2003, prepare a list for your records to show, for each year, the name of the contributor, the date and amount of the grant, and a brief description of the grant.
-(Do not file this list with your return.)
+For an organization described in lines 10, 11, or 12 that received any unusual grants during 2003 through

+2006, prepare a list for the organization's records to show, for each year, the name of the contributor, the date and amount of the grant, and a brief description of the grant.
+(Do not file this list with the organization's return.)
 Do not include these grants in line 15.
 An example for such a list for line 28 is given below.